lil-lab/spf/README.md

+**SPF is moving to Cornell! v2.0 with our AMR parser and many other improvements will be available soon!**

 **Code and models for the AMR parser from our EMNLP 2015 paper will be available shortly, please email Yoav to be notified or check here soon.**

 Title: UW SPF - README
 Author: Yoav Artzi